alt-basin/SAR-JOURNAL-LOG./README.md

     The drone combines thermal imaging with optical flow, an IMU, and a distance sensor to maintain stable flight and estimate motion during flight.
 It is intended       as a demonstration of how low-cost robotics systems can support SAR-style exploration and situational awareness.

+---

- ### HARDWARE OVERVIEW / BILL OF MATERIALS:
+## BILL OF MATERIALS:

- - Here is the list of hardware planned for this project, which also serves as the Bill of Materials (BOM).
+Here is the list of hardware planned for this project, which also serves as the Bill of Materials (BOM).

 <table>
     <thead>